 A.2.7.2.1 General

-The use of model tests for determination of high frequency responses imposes a number of requirements on the interpretation of such tests.
+The use of model tests for determination of high frequency responses imposes a few requirements on the interpretation of such tests.
 It is sometimes difficult to distinguish between springing responses, ringing responses, and those due to wave impact on the deck of the TLP.
 The high frequency responses are most directly observed in tendon tension responses, and in heave/pitch/roll acceleration responses.
 In addition to examining the times series, visual examination of video records is critical for identifying events such as deck impacts and breaking waves (Schott, et al., 1995 [219]).

 One means of separating responses in tension data is to extract the heave, pitch, and roll induced tension by modal decomposition (Jefferys and Rainey, 1994 [163]).
-This is typically done by summing and differencing the tension from the various tendons according to the contribution each motion mode gives to each tendon.
-This is useful in separating pitch/roll from heave effects, but has been of only limited use in separating ringing responses from other responses.
+This is typically done by summing and differentiating the tension from the various tendons according to the contribution each motion mode gives to each tendon.
+This is useful in separating pitch/roll from heave effects but has been of limited use in separating ringing responses from other responses.

-The primary tool used to distinguish the various response components is filtering of the response signal.
+The primary tool used to distinguish the various response components is filtering the response signal.
 Low pass, band pass, and high pass filters are used to separate the slow drift, wave frequency, and high frequency (heave/pitch/roll frequency) responses.
 This is useful for understanding the various responses, but suffers from the following limitations:

 filters will always produce some distortion of the signal, and shall be designed carefully to avoid adding more uncertainty to the measurements;

-the various responses may have quite separate frequency bands, but often have some degree of overlap, so that frequency separation does not completely separate the responses;
+the various responses may have quite separate frequency bands, but often have some degree of overlap, so that frequency separation does not separate the responses;

 ringing and springing are separate processes, but occur at the same frequencies, so that no separation is possible.